bxparks/rpn83p/USER_GUIDE.md

 the previous `Y` value into the `Z` register, and the previous `Z` value into the `T` register.
 The previous `T` value is lost.

-The `Enter` key performs the following actions:
+The `ENTER` key performs the following actions:

 - if the `X` register was in edit mode, the input buffer is closed and the number is placed into the `X` register,